Eschatologue/CM_wiki/docs/class/monk/wuxia.md

 ### Level 11: Spirit Blade

-As a Bonus Action, you can touch one of your Wuxia Weapons and infuse it with 1 to 3 Focus Points to reduce the number you need to roll for critical hit an amount equal to the number of Ki Points expended.
+As a Bonus Action, you can touch one of your Wuxia Weapons and infuse it with 1 to 3 Focus Points to reduce the number you need to roll for critical hit an amount equal to the number of Focus Points expended.

 For example, if you infused a normal weapon with 3 Focus Point, its attacks would score a critical hit on a roll of 17-20 on the d20.